kryakushin666/ExpressiveCounter/README.md

-# calculator
+# Expressive Counter

-A new Flutter Calculator.
+A new Flutter Expressive Counter.

 ## Getting Started